My Bloody Valentine discography

-The discography of My Bloody Valentine, an Irish-English alternative rock band formed in Dublin, Ireland, consists of three studio albums, two mini albums, one live album, two compilation albums, five extended plays, twelve singles and six music videos.
+The discography of My Bloody Valentine, an Irish alternative rock band formed in Dublin, Ireland, consists of three studio albums, two mini albums, one live album, two compilation albums, five extended plays, twelve singles and six music videos.

 My Bloody Valentine formed in early 1983 and released their debut mini album, This Is Your Bloody Valentine, in January 1985 on Tycoon Records.
 Featuring the band's original line-up of vocalist David Conway, guitarist Kevin Shields, drummer Colm Ó Cíosóig and keyboardist Christine "Tina" Durkin, the album failed to receive much attention and the band relocated to London, England following its release.
 In London the band recruited bassist Debbie Googe and subsequently released two EPs—Geek!
 (1985) and The New Record by My Bloody Valentine (1986)—and the 1987 single "Sunny Sundae Smile".
 The New Record… and "Sunny Sundae Smile" garnered the band minor underground success, with both placing in the United Kingdom Independent Singles Chart.
 Conway departed the band soon after and was replaced by vocalist-guitarist Bilinda Butcher in early 1987.

 With their new line-up, My Bloody Valentine released a second mini album, Ecstasy, and the standalone single "Strawberry Wine" in November 1987 on Lazy Records.
 Both releases were moderate critical successes and attracted the attention of Creation Records co-founder Alan McGee, who offered the band a recording contract after a performance in January 1988.
 During their time on Creation My Bloody Valentine released their most notable material, including two full-length studio albums, Isn't Anything (1988) and Loveless (1991).
 Both albums, as well as their singles and preceding EPs, were released to widespread critical acclaim; Isn't Anything and Loveless were considered massive independent successes, both peaking at number 1 on the UK Independent Albums Chart.
-In addition, Loveless placed at number 24 on the UK Albums Chart and has since been certified silver by the British Phonographic Industry.
+In addition, Loveless placed at number 24 on the UK Albums Chart and has since been certified gold by the British Phonographic Industry.
 In 1992 My Bloody Valentine were dropped by Creation due to the extensive recording period and production costs of Loveless.